shitcodebykaushik/linux_tut/Networking/Base.md

 # Day 1
+- We hide all the technical infrastructure from the end users not from the network researcher .
 - Packets are the building blocks for the networking communication .
 It allows for seamless communication over the network .
 - Port scanner is software application program that scans a server or network for the open ports .
 - Port 20 (UDP) — File Transfer Protocol (FTP) for data transfer